Anticipatory Technology with Fractal Logical Entailments

 will be combined with a general framework theory [12]

-to produce a knowledge operating system design to be used by a single human
+to produce a knowledge operating system design to be used by a single

-A back plate will be possible, using the
+possible, using the

 technology designs developed by Prueitt.
 [13] This concept involves the use of distributed

-compression dictionaries and a linkage between compression and decompression
+compression dictionaries and a linkage between compression and

-and the development of indexing based on, as discussed above, a logic system
+and the development of indexing based on, as discussed above, a logic

-with constructions similar to the PR-OWL language, equipped with Soviet era
+with constructions similar to the PR-OWL language, equipped with Soviet

-topological logics and an inference engine based on the extended Mill’s logic
+topological logics and an inference engine based on the extended Mill's

 (Prueitt, Foundations, Chapter Six).
 A